cjameson519/Assignment-1-ISQA/DFD Dictionary.md

 Software Package: The code used by the Developer that can be checked for Open Source Software by this program.

 License: An agreement that has to be followed to be able to use this piece of code; by the copyright holders.

+Vulnerability: Anything that can bring harm to the system.

+NIST vulnerabilities: